Merrill Burchell, Car Insurance Writer

-Your car insurance is likely so high because your driving record is poor, your car is costly to insure, you live in a high-risk location, you’re carrying too much coverage, or you’re not taking full advantage of discounts.
+It’s likely that your car insurance is so high because your driving record is poor, your car is costly to insure, you live in a high-risk location, you’re carrying too much coverage, or you’re not taking full advantage of discounts.
 The average car insurance premium has also become more expensive as it increased by more than 50% in the past 10 years.

 8 Reasons Why Your Car Insurance Is So Expensive